EHR vs EMR: What’s the difference?

 What is an EHR?

-Electronic Health Records (EHR) do much more than the electronic medical records.
+Electronic Health Records (EHR) do much more than electronic medical records.
 The EHR provides agile information that can be shared across practices and specialties, connecting information from all facets of patient care.
-EHRs are designed to be accessible by all professionals involved in a patient’s care, from physicians to nurses, to laboratories and even the patients themselves.
+EHRs are designed to be accessible by all professionals involved in a patient’s care, from physicians to nurses to laboratories and even the patients themselves.

 The sharing of information is done securely, ensuring patient privacy and confidentiality.
 The secure sharing of a patient’s information allows for enhanced communication and healthcare coordination, allowing for a more comprehensive approach to healthcare.